Aisbergg/ansible-role-docker_compose_containers/README.md

 # Ansible - Docker Compose Containers

-Ansible role for creating docker container compositions.
+Ansible role for creating docker container compositions (don't confuse with docker compose, because this isn't related).
 It let's you easily manage extensive container compositions with a lot of containers and detailed startup parameters.
 Based on reusable templates a configuration of a container composition is created and then passed to the *[docker_container](http://docs.ansible.com/ansible/docker_container_module.html)* module to manage the docker container.

 ## Requirements

-This roles requires Ansible 2.2
+This roles requires Ansible 2.4

 ## Usage